romanornr/derivatives-trading-notes/3. Contract specifications and option terminology/option price components.md

 ![[Intrinsic value and time value.png]]

 <p>So option premiums always include both intrinsic value and time value</p>
-<li>-> but one or both of these can be zero at the same time.</li>
+* -> but one or both of these can be zero at the same time.

-<p>If the option does not have any intrinsic value</p>
+If the option does not have any intrinsic value.
-<li>-> its price in the market will only be based on how long it will be before it expires.</li>
+* its price in the market will only be based on how long it will be before it expires

-If the option has no time value
+If the option has no time value.
--> its price will only be based on its intrinsic value.
+* -> its price will only be based on its intrinsic value.

-<p>In this case, traders say that the option is trading at the same price as the stock.</p>
+In this case, traders say that the option is trading at the same price as the stock.

-The intrinsic value of an option can never be less than zero -> but it is possible for a European option ([[exercise style]]) to have a time value that is less than zero
+The intrinsic value of an option can never be less than zero.
+* -> but it is possible for a European option ([[exercise style]]) to have a time value that is less than zero.

 <p>During this time, the option can trade at a lower price than its par value.
 Most of the time, however, an option's price will reflect some non-negative amount of time value.</p>